-They’re also super comfortable as they have a greater area of foot space.
+They’re also super comfortable as they have a large foot pocket and therefore a greater area of foot space.
 They are on the lower end of the price spectrum.
 The price point together with the travel-ready features make the Cressi Pro Light fins perfect for your next scuba vacation.

 Why a Travel Fin is not the same as a Standard Scuba Fin

 Standard scuba fins are designed to give you maximum thrust underwater so you can go with the flow.
 Since travel fins are lighter, the thrust they offer is not as great and you’ll need to make a greater effort to keep moving.

 Scuba travel fins are generally more flexible, they don’t offer the type of rigidity regular fins have.
 This, to some extent, reduces the amount of control you have over your motion under the surface.
 The ease of transporting them means you have to compromise on some of the more technical aspects of the fins.